- Chart

 Overview

-The Franklin FTSE South Korea ETF (FLKR) seeks to track the investment results of the FTSE Korea RIC Capped Index, providing exposure to large and mid-sized companies in South Korea.
-The ETF aims to replicate the performance of the underlying index by investing in a diversified portfolio of South Korean equities.
+The Franklin FTSE South Korea ETF (FLKR) seeks to track the investment results of the FTSE Korea RIC Capped Index, providing exposure to the South Korean equity market.
+It offers diversification across large, mid, and small-cap Korean stocks.
+It primarily focuses on equity securities in South Korea.

 Reputation and Reliability